 File systems are very simple databases.
 People have been building all sorts of searching and aggregation technology on top them for many years, to better unlock all that knowledge and information stored within.

 Email?
 Email technology is essentially databases that you can send messages to.
-It's old fashioned and simple, and yet our email systems keeping getting more clever about ways to shows us what's in our unstructured personal databases.
+It's old-fashioned and simple, and yet our email systems keep getting more clever about ways to shows us what's in our unstructured personal databases.

 Databases don't have to be huge to have a huge impact.
 SQLite makes databases accessible on small devices.
 It's the most deployed database on the planet.
-It's often easy to miss the impact when when it's billions of small installations, it starts to look like air.
+It's often easy to miss the impact when it's billions of small installations -- it starts to look like air.
 Something that's just there, all around us.
 But add it up and the impact is huge.

-And of course big bad Oracle.
+Then of course, there's big bad Oracle.
 As much as people love to hate them, they've made reliable database technology very accessible, something you can bet your business on, year after year.
 They are great at not just making the technology work, but the complete ecosystem around it, something necessary for enterprises and mission critical uses.
 There is a lot to criticize about them, but much to praise as well.